microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 read from `[RW]ByteAddressBuffer` objects or `groupshared` arrays.
 When read from `[RW]ByteAddressBuffer` objects the data is assumed to already be in the expected target data format.
-When read from `groupshared` memory, the data may be in any arithmetic or packed data type.
+When read from `groupshared` memory, the data may be in any arithmetic type.
 If the type mismatches the target data type of the matrix a data conversion is applied on load.

 This operation may be called in divergent control flow when loading a thread scope matrix, and must be called in uniform control flow when loading a wave